LGBTQ history in Louisiana: 2000s

 On September 18, 2004, by a significant margin, the voters of Louisiana approved a state constitutional amendment, Louisiana Constitutional Amendment 1, that banned same-sex marriages and civil unions.
 The measure did not ban domestic partnerships, however.

 2010s

 In 2011, Equality Louisiana was founded.
-With the support of local groups like Spectrum on LSU's campus, Capital City Alliance in Baton Rouge, People Acting for Change and Equality (PACE) in Shreveport, and Forum for Equality in New Orleans; Equality Louisiana formed to be a coalition of LGBT and allied organizations.
+With the support of local groups like Spectrum on LSU's campus, Capital City Alliance in Baton Rouge, People Acting for Change and Equality (PACE) in Shreveport, and Forum for Equality in New Orleans; Equality Louisiana formed to be a coalition of LGBTQ+ and allied organizations.
 With the concept that no single organization can move the state forward on their own, Equality Louisiana or EQLA served to coordinate statewide efforts.
-With a commitment to transgender inclusion, and the ability to make sure that voices from all over the state are heard, EQLA has been a leader in bringing the voices of LGBT people to the legislature.
+With a commitment to transgender inclusion, and the ability to make sure that voices from all over the state are heard, EQLA has been a leader in bringing the voices of LGBTQ+ people to the legislature.

+Present

+Currently, around 52% of Louisianians support gay marriage rights, one of the lowest rates in the country.
+However, LGBTQ+ villages in the state such as New Orleans continue to be a hub for LGBTQ+ community, activism, art, and culture.
+Additionally, innumerable local organizations and nonprofits, such as Equality Louisiana, Baton Rouge Pride, Acadiana Queer Collective, New Orleans Black Pride, etc., continue to serve their communities.